"Who wants the last slice of pizza?"

 "You bet!"
 He replied happily as he grabbed her hand and literally dragged her away from her room as her door slid shut.

-"You're gonna love it, Raven, they have 100 flavors, and the bookstore has new issues of our comics too!
+"You're gonna love it, Raven, they have 100 flavors of ice cream and gelato, and the bookstore has new issues of our comics too!
 This is gonna be fun."
 He cheered as he dragged her into the elevator.

 As the doors closed he looked at her sheepishly as he released her hand.